Medical Guardian Review 2023

 Equipment

-The Classic Guardian comes with a base station that connects to your landline, along with a necklace or bracelet pendant (your choice!).
-The wearable, waterproof alert button works up to 1,300 feet from the base station.
 That means you can use the system whether you’re taking a bubble bath, baking in the kitchen, or watching a movie in the family room.
 We tested the system throughout my grandma’s home and backyard, and we were able to connect to the monitoring center every time without issue.
-In the event of a power outage, the system’s 32-hour backup battery kicks in, so you’ll stay protected.
+And, in the event of a power outage, the system’s 32-hour backup battery kicks in, so you’ll stay protected.

 Service and Monitoring